 After much public consultation the Government decided that the growth focus would be the regional city of Tweed Heads, with a Regional Health Precinct of out-of-hospital services clustered around a new much enlarged hospital, acting as the main economic driver for the city. (see “Tweed Regional City” under “Direction 7” at the DPE website) High rise high density residential development would take advantage of the hospital and public transport proximity and sustain the street level retail and private health services.
 The Tweed Council prepared government endorsed Local Environmental Plans and Development Control Plans to reflect the NCRP.

-This year, despite all these plans, the Government has suddenly announced a drastic reversal.
+In 2018, despite all these plans, the Government suddenly announced a drastic reversal.
 It is completely relocating the hospital (except perhaps for some “out-of-hospital” services (click here for official details.)) away from Tweed Heads by 2022.
 The elderly or chronically ill residents who relied on the published plans and used their life savings to purchase within walking distance of the Tweed Hospital will now be expected to travel to a new hospital around 15km away to obtain attention.
 Due to some government equivocation, not everyone may be fully aware of these impending un-heralded changes in their circumstances.